-‘I planned to visit New Orleans back in 2005, but it was hit by Katrina and I had to simply drive past it.
-Therefore, I was thrilled to finally get to visit the Crescent City recently…’
+‘I planned to visit New Orleans back in 2005, but it was hit by Katrina and I had to simply drive past.
+A few years later, I was thrilled to finally get to visit the Crescent City…’

 |FINALLY made it!|